-Owen shares his experiences from Costa Rica’s famous wildlife trail.
+A Latin Routes Travel Specialist shares their experiences from Costa Rica’s famous wildlife trail.

-After a night in the Central Valley to rest after the 10-hour flight from London, I was up early the first morning heading north to Tortuguero National Park on the Caribbean coast.
+After a night in the Central Valley to rest after the 10-hour flight from London, it was an early rise on the first morning heading north to Tortuguero National Park on the Caribbean coast.
 After a couple of hours on the bus and a typical Tico breakfast of rice and beans, it was time to leave the roads behind and speed along the rivers and canals into Tortuguero.
-Soon after boarding the boat, I was able to begin spotting wildlife along the densely wooded banks including Caiman, Iguanas and Snow Egrets.
+Soon after boarding the boat, the amazing wildlife began popping up along the densely wooded banks including Caiman, Iguanas and Snow Egrets.

 After arriving at the jungle lodge, there was time to relax by the pool, look round the large grounds and check out the frog pond.
-That evening though was one of the real highlights of the trip, despite being November and therefore just outside the season (thankfully nature is always a little unpredictable) right on the beach just a hundred meters or so from my bungalow, thousands of baby green turtles were hatching.
-Each nest had around 60 – 80 tiny little turtles, and seeing them erupt out the sand and charge to the sea as fast as their little flippers can carry them is a very special sight and a wonderful first day in Costa Rica.
+That evening was one of the real highlights of the trip, despite being November and therefore just outside the season (thankfully nature is always a little unpredictable) right on the beach just a hundred metres from the bungalow, thousands of baby green turtles were hatching.
+Each nest had around 60 – 80 tiny little turtles, and seeing them erupt out the sand and charge to the sea as fast as their little flippers could carry them, was a very special sight and a wonderful first day in Costa Rica.

 The next destination was San

 The key attraction here is the impressively named Resplendent Quetzal and seeing them called for an early start.
-We headed off at dawn and it only took 10 minutes to find a pair of them in a wild avocado tree, and with their bright red and green colours and long tail feathers they did live up to the name.
+We headed off at dawn and it only took 10 minutes to find a pair of them in a wild avocado tree.
+They really live up to their name, with their bright red and green colours and long tail feathers.

 We also saw a great variety of hummingbirds, some no bigger than your thumb.
-And the rest of the day I spent walking along the scenic woodland trails of both Trogon Lodge and Sevegre Lodge, before heading back to Trogon to try their famous trout for dinner.
+The rest of the day was spent walking along the scenic woodland trails of both Trogon Lodge and Sevegre Lodge, before heading back to Trogon to try their famous trout for dinner.

-We drove to Puerto Jiminez for the pick up by Lapa Rios and the start of the rainforest adventure.
-It takes around 45 minutes in a 4×4 to get there, and the lodge itself is completely surrounded by primary and secondary rainforest.
-Simply walking to your bungalow is a chance to see 4 kinds of Monkeys, Coatis, huge Iguanas, Agoutis and plenty more so bring a torch, take your time and always have your camera to hand!
+We drove to Puerto Jiminez for the start of our rainforest adventure.
+It takes around 45 minutes in a 4×4 to get there, and the Lapa Rios lodge is completely surrounded by primary and secondary rainforest.
+Simply walking to your bungalow is a chance to see Monkeys, Coatis, huge Iguanas, Agoutis and plenty more so bring a torch, take your time and always have your camera to hand.
 The bungalows themselves give you a real feel of being in the jungle, particularly at night when you are totally surrounded by the strange sounds of the forest and you would swear you were outside!

-Waking up at dawn to have a coffee on the balcony while the howler monkeys wake up is a great start to the day, and there is a nice selection of forest hikes and birdwatching trips to keep you busy and lets you learn about the forest, the wildlife and the impressive conservation efforts being made in the area which are helping to maintain the forests, plus there is a beach nearby too if you need a moment to relax.
+Waking up at dawn to have a coffee on the balcony while the howler monkeys wake up is a great start to the day.
+There are a nice selection of forest hikes and birdwatching trips to keep you busy here and lots to learn about the forest, the wildlife and the impressive conservation efforts being made here which are helping to maintain the forests.
+Plus there is a beach nearby too if you need a moment to relax.